-FeganScott’s Beth Fegan represents more than a dozen women in the entertainment industry who allege that Harvey Weinstein, The Weinstein Company (“TWC”), other companies owned by Weinstein, and their respective officers, directors and executives ran the Weinstein Sexual Enterprise to facilitate Harvey Weinstein’s decades-long pattern of unlawful sexual harassment and sexual assault.
+FeganScott represented more than a dozen women in the entertainment industry who alleged that Harvey Weinstein, The Weinstein Company (“TWC”), other companies owned by Weinstein, and their respective officers, directors, and executives facilitated Harvey Weinstein’s decades-long pattern of unlawful sexual harassment and sexual assault.

 Filed in November 2017, the lawsuit alleged that Harvey Weinstein was a serial sexual harasser and abuser, and the various companies with which he was affiliated, as well their officers and directors, failed to stop or prevent his actions in violation of federal and state law.

 As a long-time advocate for society’s most vulnerable individuals, FeganScott’s Beth Fegan was at the forefront of negotiating a global settlement agreement to create a survivors’ fund, allowing women who were abused by Harvey Weinstein to make claims for damages in a confidential and non-adversarial process.
 The settlement was supported by the New York State Office of the Attorney General, which sued Harvey Weinstein and TWC in February 2018 based on violations of state and city human rights laws.
 However, the federal district court in the Southern District of New York declined to grant preliminary approval citing concerns that survivors would prefer to proceed alone and not as part of the class.